People often think of procurement as complex and tedious.

-Making sure that a company has paper, (including toilet paper in the restroom) and all the supplies it needs to make its products sounds…well, dull.
+Making sure that a company has paper, and all the supplies it needs to make its products sounds…well, dull.

 When it’s done well, your business can run like a championship team.